0x80085/synk/synk-api/README.md

 nodegyp complains about... anything

-> Find and install the C build (like windows-build-tools or whatever you OS is)
+> Find and install the C build (like windows-build-tools or whatever your OS is)

 > Make sure to have Python 2.7 installed